 Introduction:

 There have been questions concerning what years make up which generation of Ford Rangers.
 I think the problem came from the re-release of the Ford Ranger.
-A number of people seizing the opportunity to write about anything they can on the Ford Ranger.
+A number of people have seized the opportunity to write about anything they can on the Ford Ranger.

 For some reason there has been a different breakdown of the Ford Ranger Generations than what has been widely accepting for many years.

-I could add to the confusion and say that their has only been two prior Generations, and lump the 1983-1992 Ranger in to Generation-I and the 1993-2011 Ranger in to Generation-II because they share different cab designs.
-I could also lump the 1993-1997 Ranger in to Generation-I and the 1998-2011 Ranger in to Generation-II based on the drivetrain / suspension design.
+I could add to the confusion and say that there has only been two prior Generations and lump the 1983-1992 Ranger into Generation-I and the 1993-2011 Ranger into Generation-II because they share different cab designs.
+I could also lump the 1993-1997 Ranger into Generation-I and the 1998-2011 Ranger into Generation-II based on the drivetrain / suspension design.

 However, that is not the way it has been done.
-Over the years, the Ford Ranger Generations have been established based on styling.
+Over the years, the Ford Ranger community has based the Ford Ranger Generations on styling.

-These Generations share different fender, hood, grill, and headlight designs from the other generations, and these parts do not interchange.
+These Generations share different fenders, hood, grill, and headlight designs from the other generations, and these parts do not interchange.

 Generation-I (1983-1988)